stovenator/notes/software quality.md

 The modern approach is simple -- put it in production and measure *Impact*!

-Which likely sounds shocking on a first read, until you adopt four practices.
+Which likely sounds shocking on a first read, until you adopt five practices.

 ### Limit Scope
 Place items into production for measurement in the smallest amount possible, single features, or even